a2gov/clarityio/README.md

 # clarityio

 This package wraps the API for Clarity air quality sensors.
-It makes calls to [v2 of the API](https://api-guide.clarity.io/), which as of July 2024 is the newest version of the API.
+It makes calls to [v2 of the API](https://api-guide.clarity.io/), which as of August 2024 is the newest version of the API.

 ## Development status

-This package is in alpha status, currently being developed and subject to major changes.
+This package is in beta status.
+Some functionality is still missing, but it is being used in production at the City of Ann Arbor.

 ### Implemented endpoints